TouchMe-Inc/l4d2_mix_team/README.md

 # About mix_team
-Plugin adds voting for mixing teams
+Plugin adds voting for mixing teams.
+The mix_team plugin itself does not implement any mixing of players, but provides an API.
+Several prepared author's mix types are available: capitan and random.

 ## Commands
 `!mix <type>` - start mix <type>.

 ## TODO
 - [ ] Interrupting a mix with a chat command.
-- [x] Automatic collection of mix types for messages

 ## How to add mix type?
 You must write and compile a plugin that implements all methods: